Philadelphia Car Accident Lawyers

 According to research conducted by the National Highway Traffic Safety Administration (NHTSA), nearly 95 percent of crashes in the United States are caused primarily by driver errors.

 In other words, driver negligence causes most car accidents.
-Among other things, some of the most examples of driver negligence include:
+Among other things, some of the most common examples of driver negligence include:

 - Running red lights;